noahbkim/cs2s-plugin/README.md

 ## TODO

-- Make a volume for conan dependencies so we don't have to recompile them every time!
 - Decide on a structure for `lib/`.
     It currently contains plugin runtime utils and SDK polyfills.
     Both (or at least the latter) could be formalized into separate projects.
-- Ensure the CMake configuration is resiliant to a name change (or make a clearer way to rename your plugin).
-- Clean up `CMakeLists.txt`.
-- Windows compatibility (not gonna bother with this in the short term).
 - Categorize links.

 ## References